thomassuedbroecker/hackathon-information/README.md

 **a) Get the IBM Cloud feature code**

+A feature code does upgrade the free IBM Lite Account to a Trial Account.

-* To request a IBM Cloud feature code from the organizer at //Slash for example.
-A feature code does upgrade the free IBM Lite Account to a Trial Account: To request one of the feature codes fill out the following form: [http://ibm.biz/slash-request-feature-code ](http://ibm.biz/slash-request-feature-code)
+* You can request a IBM Cloud feature code from the organizer at the //Slash Hackathon.
+For the request of the feature code fill out following form: [http://ibm.biz/slash-request-feature-code ](http://ibm.biz/slash-request-feature-code)

-* Or register at [http://cognitiveclass.ai](http://cognitiveclass.ai) for learning and get a IBM Cloud feature codes.
+* You also can register for free at the free learning platform [http://cognitiveclass.ai](http://cognitiveclass.ai) and get a IBM Cloud feature codes.

 **b) Apply the feature code**